-- Reinventing the agriculture-energy nexus in Africa: In association with the Oxford University Martin School, this £996,000 programme is worklng to generate biogas and high value volatile acids from dryland plants in Africa.
+- Reinventing the agriculture-energy nexus in Africa: In association with the Oxford University Martin School, this £996,000 programme is working to generate biogas and high value volatile acids from dryland plants in Africa.

-- Generation of biogas and volatile fatty aids from Crassulacean Acide Metabolism plants
+- Generation of biogas and volatile fatty acids from Crassulacean Acid Metabolism plants

 - Ultrasound manipulation of microbial communities.